 This allows you to separate the conversions that play a role on ad spend optimisations from the ones that are there just for reporting purposes.
 For example, if you’re running an eCommerce business, direct purchases via PPC ads would be a primary conversion while newsletter signups would be a secondary conversion.

-Lastly, Gareth recommended regularly auditing your conversion tracking setup to ensure everything is working as it should, especially if your website is continually evolving.
+Lastly, he recommended regularly auditing your conversion tracking setup to ensure everything is working as it should, especially if your website is continually evolving:

 “Sometimes conversion tracking can get removed, dropped, or just not fire at the right time.
 So it needs to be checked on a regular basis - it’s never ‘set and forget’.
 Most businesses that don’t conduct these regular audits end up paying the price for it later down the line”